Timeline of the Toledo Strip: March

 Ohio passed a resolution confirming its belief in the Harris Line which had given Ohio the Toledo area.
 The Ohio legislature provided for a rerunning of the line to settle the controversy once and for all.
 Three commissioners, Uri Seely, Jonathan Taylor, and John Patterson, were to begin this project by April 1.
 Lucas called out the Ohio militia to be on hand, if need be, when the three commissioners arrived at Perrysburg on April 1—April Fool's Day.

 Mason was worried.
 John Thomson Mason, Governor Mason's father and former secretary of Michigan Territory, advised his son to be slow to act and let Ohio be the aggressor.

 Mason took his advice and wrote General Brown to hold off on any display of force.
 In reference to Lucas, his three Ohio commissioners and their guard, Mason wrote, "Let him get on our soil, arrest him, strike the blood at once, disgrace him and his state, and end the controversy."

 However, at the same time Mason wrote the General, he also ordered three additional units of the Michigan militia into readiness.
 Lucas was an enemy and President Andrew Jackson showed no sign he had any intention of interfering.

 Mason received a letter from U.S. Secretary of State John Forsyth that Congress might use its prerogatives over a territory to force a compromise with Ohio if Michigan refused to bend on the Pains and Penalties Act.
 This so distressed Mason that he asked Jackson to remove him as Governor if neither the President nor his administration could support him in the boundary controversy.
 Mason thought Michigan was protecting itself against a law of Ohio empowering Ohio commissioners, under the protection of the Ohio Governor, to rerun an Ohio boundary in Michigan Territory.
 If Michigan could not act, who could?

-Governor Lucas has every intention of proceeding with the rerunning of the Harris Line, but he was anxious that it be done peaceably.
+Governor Lucas had every intention of proceeding with the rerunning of the Harris Line, but he was anxious that it be done peaceably.
 He encouraged President Jackson to appoint a commission to arbitrate the dispute.